das16k/page-images/1918-page-images-3/README.md

-This repository contains individual pages from the listed days, in pdf format.
+This repository contains individual pages from the listed days, now converted from pdf to jpg.
 Thanks to the generous contributor.

 Date|Partial description of contents
 ---|---